codethecoffee/ios_course/README.md

 - [List of Firebase Pods](https://firebase.google.com/docs/ios/setup#available-pods): There are a TON of Pods to download.
 You definitely don't need all of them.
 Add `pod 'Firebase/Auth'` if you want login functionality and `pod "Firebase/Firestore` for (basic) database functionality.

 # Objective-C Specific
+## ARC and Memory Leaks (a.k.a. pointer cycles are gross)
+- [ARC Video Lecture](https://www.coursera.org/learn/objective-c/lecture/Mn4FV/arc-video).
+TLDR: ARC is unable to handle memory leaks caused by pointer cycles.
+You'll encounter this when defining blocks as the callback method for Obj-C objects.
+- Memory leaks can lead to apps crashing as the heap memory runs out from the user interacting with the action too many times.
+-[My code example of breaking a pointer cycle](https://github.com/codethecoffee/learn-ios/blob/e188f3fc3cc1dcd576472f0e7367da02e921da1f/3_found-of-objc-app-dev/week-4/Distance%20Calculator/Distance%20Calculator/ViewController.m): Focus on the use of weakSelf and strongSelf.
+By accessing self through the strongSelf pointer, we can set strongSelf to `nil` at the end of the block so that the ARC knows that it can now free the heap space.

 ## Header (`.h`) and Implementation (`.m`) Files
 - [Video lecture](https://www.udemy.com/course/objectivec/learn/lecture/4410912#overview)
 - Unlike Swift, Objective-C has header files (`ViewController.h`) and implementation files (`ViewController.m`).
 Typically, you will put your definition of a class in the .h file and the implementation of it in the .m file.